org-metaeffekt/metaeffekt-bom-essentials/docs/02-sbom-to-annex.md

 # Creating Software Documentation based on an SBOM

-Based on an SBOM further compliance documents can be created.
+Based on an SBOM further compliance documents can be created:

 ![Software Annex created from SBOM](figures/02-sbom-to-annex.svg)